 What can you do?

 Normally, memoQ detects the input encoding automatically.

 If this doesn't work, clear the Automatically detect input encoding if possible check box.
 From the Select input encoding list, choose an encoding.

 Normally, memoQ exports the translation in the same encoding as in the input file.

 If the input file isn't Unicode (e.g. UTF-8), and the target language has a different script, this isn't possible.
 When this happens, clear the Same as input check box.
 From the Select output encoding drop-down box, choose an encoding.

-Don't clear the Write BOM for unicode encoded files at export check box.
-For the system that uses the translation, this may be required to recognize the correct encoding.
+Don't clear the Write BOM to Unicode-encoded files on export check box.
+The system that uses the translation might need this to recognize the correct encoding.